-Livingston Surname Genealogy
+Livingston Surname Meaning

-the place-name Livingston in West Lothian, first founded by a man named Leving in the 12th century.
+The origins of the Livingston surname in Scotland are from the place-name Livingston in West Lothian, first founded by a man named Leving in the 12th century.

-Livingston Resources on
+Livingston Surname Resources on

 - Clan Livingstone.